 Fleet buyers are important participants in the vehicle market in NSW, making up a large portion of annual new vehicle sales.
 They often drive more kilometres and have higher expenses for fuel and maintenance, when compared to vehicles used privately.
 This represents a huge opportunity for fleet operators to reduce their emissions and save around $3,100 in running costs per vehicle, per year by switching to EVs.

 We are investing $105 million to help NSW private businesses, not-for-profits and local councils accelerate their transition to EVs.
-Round one is now open.
-The incentive will be offered through a reverse auction process, with bidding rounds open approximately every six months until the end of 2024.

 For more information visit the electric vehicle fleets page.